oktadev/okta-blog/_source/_posts/2020-01-09-java-rest-api-showdown.md

 Hello, daniel.pereira@email.com!
 ```

 Spring Boot clocks in at the least amount of code required: 17 lines of Java and only 1 line of configuration!
-Spring has always been excellent at making developers’ lives easier, so this comes as no surprise.
+Spring has always been excellent at making developers' lives easier, so this comes as no surprise.

 That's it!
 You implemented a basic Java REST API in all three frameworks!